hilsdsg3/ML_for_finance/README.md

 ## Introduction

-View repository and user information, control your notifications and even manage your issues and pull requests.
-Built with React Native, GitPoint is one of the most feature-rich unofficial GitHub clients that is 100% free.

-**Available for both iOS and Android.**

-## Notes
+This is an ongoing project of the intersection between machine learning, finance, and the Google Cloud Platform.
+I will touch on each of the bulleted topics.

+### Machine Learning Factors

 Endogenous factors :
 * Depends on trading data
-* Techinical strategy model
+* Technical strategy model
 * Price data - price trends and volatility
 * Order book - size of orders at the bid and ask price
 * Volume data - traded amount of shares